Kylie Jenner Nude Photo? Jenner Reportedly Part Of Larger Celebrity Nude Leak

 “Photos from a clothes fitting Emma had with a stylist a couple of years ago have been stolen.
 They are not nude photographs,” the representative said (via the Telegraph).
 “Lawyers have been instructed and we are not commenting further.”

-The reported leak came on the same day the reports claimed a sex tape featuring actress Mischa Barton was also being shopped around.
-It was not clear if the two were connected, but Barton responded to the reports with a threat of legal action against anyone leaking the video.

-As the Telegraph report noted, the alleged nude photos of Kylie Jenner and more than a dozen other celebrities had originated on the so-called “dark web.”
+As the report noted, the alleged nude photos of Kylie Jenner and more than a dozen other celebrities had originated on the so-called “dark web.”

 “Many on Twitter and on Reddit have said there are pictures of the actress on the ‘dark web’ – an encrypted network that allows users to exchange often illegal information and services without identifying themselves,” the report noted.
 “Others have said the photographs are on 4Chan, a message board in which the anonymous posts delete themselves shortly after being submitted.”